Green upgrades: Three financial incentives for taxpayers looking to make energy-efficient improvements

 Business tax incentives

 Section 179D Energy Efficient Commercial Building Deduction.
 This tax benefit allows businesses to deduct up to $1.80 per square foot for qualifying buildings.
 The full $1.80 deduction is available for buildings certified to have reduced energy costs by 50 percent for heating, cooling, ventilation, hot water, and interior lighting systems.
+This deduction is available for property placed in service before January 1, 2018.

 Generally, improvements to commercial buildings are not immediately deducted but instead are depreciated over a 39-year schedule.
 Under Section 179D, commercial building owners may immediately expense a portion of their qualifying energy-efficient improvements.
 Even better, deductions taken under Section 179D do not count against the $500,000 Section 179 deduction limitation.